50 Foods You Can Only Find in the South

 A Mardi Gras tradition, this doughy ring-shaped cake is topped with enough sugar and icing to make anyone develop a sweet tooth.
 If you're the lucky taster who finds a plastic baby doll hiding in your slice, don't fret—that just means you've been chosen to host next year's Fat Tuesday bash (or just bring the cake).
 Talk about Southern hospitality!

-If you're the one who always grabs a bag of peanuts at baseball games, you may want to try the boiled version of this healthy, high protein snack.
-They're most popular in Georgia, and the nuts are even sold by the highway for those that get especially hungry on the road.
+If you're the one who always grabs a bag of peanuts at baseball games, you may want to try the boiled version of this high protein snack.
+They're most popular in Georgia, and the nuts are even sold by the highway for those who get especially hungry on the road.

 Fried Green Tomatoes